 Located in the southern tip of the Mexican Caribbean lies an unscathed paradise for divers and anyone looking for adventure.
 Mahahual, originally a small fishing village, has developed over the years to be an oasis for divers and travelers looking to relax and absorb the Caribbean vibes.
-From water sports, to great dining, to fishing and scuba diving this small gem has developed to accommodate the needs of travelers from all over the world.
-Located just south of Playa De Carmen, Cozumel and Cancun this white sandy get away is just a small stretch away.
+With water sports such as fishing and scuba diving, paired with great dining, this small gem has developed to accommodate the needs of travelers from all over the world.
+Located just south of Playa De Carmen, Cozumel and Cancun, this white sandy getaway is just a stretch away from the hustle and bustle.